 Food & Drink

 All snacks and drinks served on tour are in factory-sealed containers.
 Guides are certified Food Handler’s in the State of Arizona.
 We do not prepare or serve breakfast, lunch, or dinner to our guests.
 Lunch is served by a restaurant in the park.

 Guides and staff are required to take their temperature every morning before the start of the tour.
-Guests will also be screened for any sign of illness before the start of the tour.
-If any guest or guide is not feeling well, has a cough, headache, fever, chills, shortness of breath, new loss of sense of taste or smell, or has knowledge of any recent exposure to someone who has contracted COVID-19, the tour may be canceled.
+If any guest or guide is not feeling well, has a cough, headache, fever, chills, shortness of breath, new loss of taste and/or smell, or has knowledge of any recent exposure to someone who has contracted COVID-19, the tour may be canceled.

 Our vehicle is thoroughly cleaned and sanitized before every tour, along with all equipment.
 We provide hand-sanitizer and medical masks to our guides and guests in the vehicle at all times.